 Not to mention that walking or taking public transit is a more eco-friendly way to travel!

 And for the rare occasions when I need a car, I can borrow one from my parents which I’m super grateful for.

 I love this lifestyle because owning a car can be very expensive.
 You have to pay for maintenance, repairs, parking, gas, and insurance.

 There you have it!
 I hope that this list of 20 things I do not own as a minimalist could inspire you in some way!

 My goal with this is to help you become more intentional with your material possessions and decide what you do not want to own.

 Excess clutter to manage can be overwhelming!
-Decluttering the things that don’t add value to your life is a great way to live more simply.
+Practicing minimalism and decluttering the things that don’t add value to your life is a great way to live more simply.